 As commerce moved online, there was talk about the demise of click-and-mortar businesses.
 It was said that everything would move online.
-But that missed an important ingredient of the e-commerce recipe: fulfillment.
-3PL (e-commerce third-party logistics (3PL) solves this fulfillment problem.
+But that missed an important ingredient of the e-commerce recipe, namely fulfillment.
+E-commerce third-party logistics (3PL) solves this fulfillment problem.
 Third-party logistics—the coordination of people, products, and facilities—use companies other than the buyer and seller to complete transactions.

 Sure there are many advantages of e-commerce.
 But logistics is one of the areas where complexity increases as one moves from physical retail to e-commerce.
 That makes a compelling case for hiring a third-party logistics provider.